ffund/network-modeling-and-analysis/common-mistakes-simulation/SIMULATION.md

 ### Compare simulation and analytical model

 The analytical model tells us about the behavior of the queue as ρ varies.
-We will attempt to confirm this by simulation - we will vary ρ and measure the effect on mean queue size.
+We will attempt to confirm this by simulation - we will vary ρ and measure the effect on mean queue occupancy.

 To make it easier to run, we will modify the script so that `lambda` is passed as a command line argument.
 Change the `set lambda` line to read